kitsiosk/muofuzz/README.md

 ### Overview
 The standalone fuzzer exists under the `muofuzz/` directory.
 To make the replication of our results easier, we provide the code used for our FuzzBench[1] and MAGMA[2] experiments, under the `fuzzbench/` and `magma/` directories respectively.
 Finally, plots and figures that did not fit into the paper can be found under the `assets/` directory.
 Specifically, `assets/learned probability/` contains the learned probability for each target program (mentioned in Section 3.1 of the paper) and `assets/magma boxplots` contains one boxplot for each of the 43 MAGMA bugs (mentioned in Section 5.3 of the paper).
+Note that MuoFuzz is implemented on top of v4.21a of AFL++.

 ### Standalone Fuzzer
 MuoFuzz is an extension of AFL++, so the setup required to run MuoFuzz is the same as AFL++.
 The folder `muofuzz/` is a fork of the [AFL++ repo](https://github.com/AFLplusplus/AFLplusplus) containing all the necessary instructions to setup and run MuoFuzz, as one would do with AFL++.